ethannij/Arch-Installer/README.md

 When specifying ISO locations, you must specify the entire path ex. `/home/ethannij/Desktop/ArchInstallation/GuestAdditions.iso`
 # Installation instructions
+-Before running the install.sh script.
+Ensure you have a wifi connection.

 When the arch linux installation starts type the following in the commandline of the guest -

 `curl -o- https://raw.githubusercontent.com/ethannij/Arch-Installer/master/install.sh type |